Nyiragongo Water Filter Training Project – Democratic Republic of Congo

 • A small group of Quakers led by Zawadi Nikuze, a Quaker social worker, worked in the camp.
 The main work that the Quakers were involved in was trauma healing and reconciliation efforts, especially trying to prevent conflicts within the camp from erupting into violence.

 • Some 200 women, many with young children, refused to go, even at gunpoint.
-These women were survivors of rape, and had been rejected by their families and could not thus not even join the diaspora.
+These women were survivors of rape, and had been rejected by their families and could thus not even join the diaspora.

 • Zawadi’s organization became one of “participatory development” alongside its trauma healing and peacebuilding activities.
 It is non-sectarian.